sharat-developer/connector_sdk/README.md

 # Introduction

+Welcome to the Workato Developer Program website.
+Here you will find the documentation you need to build application adapters using our SDK.
+If you are interested in applying to the Developer Program, please fill out [this form](http://bit.ly/WorkatoSDKRequest).

+Also, Workato offers a [HTTP REST connector](http://bit.ly/WorkatoHTTPConnector) where you can create your own app connectors without having to code.

 ## Recipe

 A Workato recipe is a set of predefined instructions to be executed.
 It is made up of a trigger and one or more actions.